Tokyo 2020 medal table: Who’s winning Olympic Games so far?

 Hosts Japan, meanwhile, trail the USA by seven golds.

-Great Britain have fallen back down to sixth in the standings with 16 golds – only behind the fifth-placed Russian Olympic Committee on silver and bronze medals and one gold short of Australia, who are fourth.
+Great Britain have jumped back up to fourth in the standings with 18 golds – just ahead of fifth-placed Russian Olympic Committee and sixth-place Australia, who have 17 apiece.

 FOLLOW LIVE: Latest updates from the Olympic Games